comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-definition.md

 ## Possible Solutions

-This section outlines possible solutions based on the technical limitations and assumptions stated above.
+This section outlines possible solutions based on the assumptions stated above.
-This section does not focus on the UX of the swap and the use-case specifics, but on the flow of the application considering restrictions to the browser and applications running next to it.
+This section does not focus on the UX of the swap and the use-case specifics, but on the interaction between browser and other applications needed to achieve the swap.

 We have explored the following options: